Erdeigyilkos/oXs_on_RP2040/README.md

 - added support for GPS-NMEA (parsing library: https://github.com/mikalhart/TinyGPS )
 - added date transfer support for Futaba transmitters that don't support date, transfer value = day << 8 | month << 4 | 2023-year.
 It is transmitted as a current sensor.
 Reconstructable with processLogs.py script.

+### 1.1.0
+- modelID can be set without recompilation

 ## Developer notes:
 My notes.